Ash Wednesday: Fasting and abstinence

 Several Lutheran parishes teach communicants to fast on Ash Wednesday, with some parishioners choosing to continue doing so throughout the entire season of Lent, especially on Good Friday.
 A Handbook for the Discipline of Lent, a Lutheran liturgical manual, recommends that the faithful "Fast on Ash Wednesday and Good Friday with only one simple meal during the day, usually without meat".

 In the Church of England, and throughout much of the Worldwide Anglican Communion, the entire forty days of Lent are designated days of fasting.
 Fridays are designated as days of abstinence in the 1662 Book of Common Prayer.
 Saint Augustine's Prayer Book, a resource for Anglicans of Anglo-Catholic churchmanship, defines "Fasting" as "usually meaning not more than a light breakfast, one full meal, and one-half meal, on the forty days of Lent."
 The same text defines abstinence as refraining from flesh meat on all Fridays of the Church Year, except for those during Christmastide.

 In the Methodist tradition, John Wesley's sermons on the topic of the Sermon on the Mount stress the importance of the Lenten fast, which begins on Ash Wednesday.
 The United Methodist Church therefore states that:

 There is a strong biblical base for fasting, particularly during the 40 days of Lent leading to the celebration of Easter.
 Jesus, as part of his spiritual preparation, went into the wilderness and fasted 40 days and 40 nights, according to the Gospels.

 Rev. Jacqui King, the minister of Nu Faith Community United Methodist Church in Houston explained the philosophy of fasting during Lent as "I'm not skipping a meal because in place of that meal, I'm dining with God".

 Members of the Moravian Church may voluntarily fast during the season of Lent, along with making a Lenten sacrifice for the season as a form of penitence.

 Date of Ash Wednesday

 Ash Wednesday is always 46 days before Easter.
 Easter is determined as the Sunday following the first full moon that happens on or after the March equinox (which is always 21 March).

 Lent is 40 days long, not including Sundays.
 According to the calendar, that means the season is 46 days long overall.
-Lent begins on Ash Wednesday and ends on Holy Saturday (in the Moravian Church, Lutheran Church, Anglican Church, Methodist Church, Reformed Churches {Continental Reformed, Presbyterian and Congregationalist}, Western Rite Orthodox Church, and United Protestant Churches) or at the start of the Easter Triduum on the evening of Holy Thursday in the Catholic Church (though the Lenten fasting discipline ends on the evening of Holy Saturday, as with the Lutheran Churches).
+Lent begins on Ash Wednesday and ends on Holy Saturday (in the Moravian Church, Lutheran Church, Anglican Church, Methodist Church, Reformed Churches {Continental Reformed, Presbyterian and Congregationalist}, Western Rite Orthodox Church, and United Protestant Churches) or at the start of the Easter Triduum on the evening of Maundy Thursday in the Catholic Church (though the Lenten fasting discipline ends on the evening of Holy Saturday, as with the Lutheran Churches).